 Where bodies are scattered like nobodies, no ones,

-Where gangs traded love for money and guns,
+‘Cause the maras traded love for money and guns,

-And shot them all off just for fun,
+To shoot them all off just for fun,

 At the people that live in between,

-The temples and mountains and rivers that bleed,
+The temples, and mountains, and rivers that bleed,

 With gray soapy garbage and smell like latrines.

 That work 'til the harvest and pray that the rains,

 This year won't be too heavy or won't be too lame,

 So they can buy quintals on market day.

 They know how it feels, but not what to say.